ProvableHQ/welcome/documentation/aleo/getting_started/01_developer_preview.md

 ---

-Developer Preview I is designed for developers to learn and build applications on the Aleo testnet.
+This is an early preview designed for developers to learn and build applications on the Aleo testnet.
+This preview is **not** for prospective network miners, application users, or speculators.

-Aleo will release a preview and documentation for other stakeholders prior to a mainnet release.